webmasterraj/FogOrNot/README.md

 # FogOrNot

-## A map built on amateur weather data that predicts where the San Francisco fog will hit
+A map that predicts the San Francisco fog, using data from 130 personal rooftop weather stations

+##GaSiProMo Log

+***

 [Live version here](http://fogornot.com)